LucieEngel/breast_ultrasound/README.md

 Our goal is to predict both the segmentation mask and the class of the exam (normal, benign tumor, malignant tumor).
 We combine two tasks : a segmentation task and a classification task.
 We investigated two approaches :
 * a sequential approach : a UNet model and after a ResNet50
-* a hybrid model : a UNet model with a classification head on top on the features of the encoder.
+* a hybrid model : a UNet model with a classification head on top of the features of the encoder.

 ## Code